checkly/docs.checklyhq.com/site/content/learn/playwright/google-login-automation.md

 ## Takeaways

 1. Use environment variables to inject secrets.
-2. Wait for the navigation as your are redirected to Google.
+2. Waiting for the navigation as you are redirected to Google is done automatically.
-3. Wait for the navigation as you are redirected back to the start site.
+3. Waiting for the navigation as you are redirected back to the start site is done automatically.